MartinBINARD/MartinBinard_5_23082021/README.md

 # Change done

-- Rename main.js to common.js.
+- Rewrite falsy value in if condition before sending to server and add defer to javascript files.

 # WEBSITE LINK